Peter Mandelson: European Commissioner

 On 22 November 2004, Mandelson became Britain's European Commissioner, taking the trade portfolio.
 During the summer of 2008, Mandelson had a widely publicised disagreement with Nicolas Sarkozy, President of France.
 Sarkozy accused him of trying to sell out European farmers and appeared to blame his handling of the Doha round of trade talks for the "no" vote in the Irish referendum on the Treaty of Lisbon.
-Mandelson said his position at world trade talks had been undermined and told the BBC he did not start the row, saying, "I stood up for myself, I'm not to be bullied."
-He said he believed the row was over but renewed his warnings on protectionism.

-In October 2008 he left his post as Trade Commissioner to return to UK politics.
+Mandelson said his position at world trade talks had been undermined and told the BBC he did not start the row, saying, "I stood up for myself, I'm not to be bullied", and said he believed the row was over but renewed his warnings on protectionism.
+In October 2008, he left his post as Trade Commissioner to return to British politics.

-Inappropriate links
+Allegations of corruption and conflicts of interest

+The release of the Epstein files in 2026 indicated that Jeffrey Epstein made payments totaling approximately £55,000 to Mandelson or his partner between 2003 and 2004, and also covered educational fees for Mandelson's husband, Reinaldo Avila da Silva.
+Emails within the files suggested that Mandelson shared sensitive UK government information with Epstein during the aftermath of the 2008 financial crisis, including early notice of a €500 billion EU bank bailout and lobbying efforts regarding a proposed 50% "super tax" on bankers' bonuses.
+The revelations prompted reactions from former Prime Minister Gordon Brown, who had appointed Mandelson to ministerial positions and the House of Lords, expressing regret over the appointments, and providing evidence to the Metropolitan Police for further inquiry.
+Amid growing public and political scrutiny, Mandelson resigned from the Labour Party and stepped down from the House of Lords in early February 2026, while a criminal investigation into potential misconduct in public office was started, following which he was arrested.

-On 22 April 2005, The Times revealed that Mandelson had spent the previous New Year's Eve on the yacht of Paul Allen, the co-founder of Microsoft, which was at the centre of a major EU investigation and although it did not allege impropriety, it did state that Mandelson's visit was inappropriate for a serving European Commissioner.
+On 22 April 2005, The Times reported that Mandelson had spent the previous New Year's Eve on the yacht of Paul Allen, the co-founder of Microsoft, a company that was at the centre of a major EU investigation.
 In 2006, The Daily Mail reported that Mandelson had received a free cruise on a yacht from Diego Della Valle, a controversial Italian mogul, raising questions as Della Valle's businesses (such as luxury shoe brand Tod's) benefited from tariffs imposed shortly thereafter by Mandelson as EU Trade Commissioner on Chinese shoes.

-In October 2008, Mandelson was the subject of much press speculation when it was revealed that British-born Canadian financier Nathaniel Rothschild, 5th Baron Rothschild and the Russian oligarch Oleg Deripaska had met Mandelson when staying on a yacht moored near Corfu, in order to attend a party held by Rothschild.
-After speculation that this might constitute a conflict of interest for Mandelson, Rothschild wrote a letter to The Times newspaper alleging that another guest was ConservativeShadow Chancellor of the Exchequer George Osborne, who, he said, illicitly tried to solicit a donation from the Russian for his party.
+In October 2008, Mandelson was the subject of much press speculation when it was reported that British-born Canadian financier Nathaniel Rothschild, 5th Baron Rothschild and the Russian oligarch Oleg Deripaska had met Mandelson when staying on a yacht moored near Corfu, in order to attend a party held by Rothschild.
+After speculation that this might constitute a conflict of interest for Mandelson, Rothschild wrote a letter to The Times newspaper alleging that another guest was Conservative Shadow Chancellor of the Exchequer George Osborne, who, he said, illicitly tried to solicit a donation from the Russian for his party.